 With COVID-19 taking up so much space in our global consciousness, I wanted to contribute to this conversation with clarity, transparency and like the AI nerd that I am, hard data.
 Our goal is to share the recent imaging trends identified by our analysis servers so we can have an open discussion on the current state of medical imaging in relation to COVID-19 and discuss and predict what we can expect as we move forward.

-Below we’ve broken down CT imaging volumes from a subset of pathologies and sites we support including the United States, Europe, South America, Israel and Australia.
+Below we’ve broken down CT imaging volumes from a subset of pathologies and sites we support including the United States, Europe, South America and Australia.
 These graphs are dynamic and will be updated weekly.
 We’ll be sharing further conclusions as more data comes in so be sure to check back for further insights.

-Results as of April 1st
+Our observations as of April 1st

 We persist in our review of the subset of pathologies and sites we support and see a continued trend of decline in overall CT volume since the beginning of February (39%) worldwide.